-Mark Lovewell grew up in Newfoundland and Bermuda, before moving to Red Deer, Alberta, to attend high school.
-He discovered a passion for economics during his undergraduate years at the University of Alberta.
-After earning his M.A. in the history of economic thought at the University of Toronto, where he was a resident at Massey College at the time when Robertson Davies was its Master, he spent several years at Balliol College, Oxford.
+I grew up in Newfoundland and Bermuda, before moving to Alberta and attending high school in Red Deer.
+I majored in economics during my undergraduate years at the University of Alberta.
+After graduate studies at the University of Toronto, while residing at Massey College at the time when Robertson Davies was its Master, I spent a year and a half at Balliol College, Oxford.

 Dispatches From The North